-23 Johnston, Rethinking, supra, at 3; Kelly & Johnston, Reformulation, supra, at 251 significantly distorted and exaggerated reactions.
+Although there may be a "kernel of truth" to the child's complaints and allegations about the rejected parent, the child's grossly negative views and feelings are significantly distorted and exaggerated reactions.
 Thus, this unusual development is a pathological response.
 It is a severe distortion on the child's part of the previous parent-child relationship.
 These youngsters go far beyond an alignment in the intensity, breadth, and ferocity of their behaviors toward the parent they are rejecting.
 They are responding to complex and frightening dynamics within the divorce process itself, to an array of parental behaviors, and as a result of their own early developmental vulnerabilities which have rendered them susceptible.
-While the profound alienation from a parent more often occurs in high conflict custody disputes, it is believed to be an infrequent occurrence among the larger population of divorcing children.24
+While the profound alienation from a parent more often occurs in high conflict custody disputes, it is believed to be an infrequent occurrence among the larger population of divorcing children.22

-The success of the alienation programme is determined by the personalities and vulnerabilities of the child and the length and intensity of the indoctrination.25 "[T]he intensity and longevity of the[] alienating processes, when combined with other important parent and child variables . . . might create exponentially unbearable pressures on the child, resulting in alienation from a parent."26
+The success of the alienation programme is determined by the personalities and vulnerabilities of the child and the length and intensity of the indoctrination.23 "[T]he intensity and longevity of the alienating processes, when combined with other important parent and child variables . . . might create exponentially unbearable pressures on the child, resulting in alienation from a parent."24